d-bl/GroundForge/README.md

 - Make a local clone of the project, it can be convenient to have two local clones, one for the master branch, one for the gh-pages branch.
-- Go to `web/tensioned` inside the master branch of the local clone.
+- Go to directory of your local clone
 - Start the command `sbt ~fastOptJS`
 - Monitor the result on `http://localhost:12345/target/scala-2.11/classes/index-dev.html`
   It is a dressed down version of the demo page, with experimental features added.